Avnet (NASDAQ:AVT) Releases Q1 2022 Earnings Guidance

-Avnet (NASDAQ:AVT) updated its first quarter 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $1.020-$1.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.790.
+Avnet (NASDAQ:AVT) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.020-$1.120 for the period, compared to the Thomson Reuters consensus estimate of $0.790.
 The company issued revenue guidance of $5.10 billion-$5.40 billion, compared to the consensus revenue estimate of $5.07 billion.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, June 23rd.
-Investors of record on Wednesday, June 9th were given a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.18%.
-This is an increase from Avnet’s previous quarterly dividend of $0.21.
-The ex-dividend date of this dividend was Tuesday, June 8th.
-Avnet’s dividend payout ratio (DPR) is 32.47%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 23rd.
+Stockholders of record on Wednesday, June 9th were given a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 2.18%.
+This is a boost from Avnet’s previous quarterly dividend of $0.21.
+The ex-dividend date was Tuesday, June 8th.
+Avnet’s dividend payout ratio is currently 32.47%.

-In other news, SVP Ken E. Arnold sold 3,500 shares of the firm’s stock in a transaction on Monday, May 24th.
-The shares were sold at an average price of $44.68, for a total value of $156,380.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, SVP Ken E. Arnold sold 3,500 shares of the firm’s stock in a transaction on Monday, May 24th.
+The stock was sold at an average price of $44.68, for a total value of $156,380.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, insider Kenneth A. Jacobson sold 5,360 shares of the firm’s stock in a transaction on Thursday, May 27th.
-The stock was sold at an average price of $44.70, for a total transaction of $239,592.00.
+The stock was sold at an average price of $44.70, for a total value of $239,592.00.
 The disclosure for this sale can be found here.
-Company insiders own 1.10% of the company’s stock.
+1.10% of the stock is currently owned by corporate insiders.

-An institutional investor recently bought a new position in Avnet stock.
-OLD Mission Capital LLC acquired a new stake in Avnet, Inc. (NASDAQ:AVT) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+A hedge fund recently bought a new stake in Avnet stock.
+OLD Mission Capital LLC acquired a new stake in shares of Avnet, Inc. (NASDAQ:AVT) in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm acquired 27,475 shares of the company’s stock, valued at approximately $710,000.
 Institutional investors and hedge funds own 90.64% of the company’s stock.

 Avnet, Inc engages in the distribution and sale of electronic components.
 It operates through the Electronics Components and Farnell segments.
 The Electronics Components segment markets and sells semiconductors, interconnect, passive and electromechanical devices, and integrated components.
 The Farnell segment involves in the distribution of electronic components and related products to the electronic system design community utilizing multi-channel sales and marketing resources.